joutwater/Data-Structures/week03/README.md

 ### Step 4

+Once the information is in its final form in 'data', it is written to a JSON file.

           //FOUR --- write file . 'data now contains the final array for output, so that is targeted' fs.writeFileSync('../data/first.json', JSON.stringify(data));
               console.log('*** *** *** *** ***');
               console.log('Number of meetings in this zone: ');
               console.log(meetingsData.length);
               }